 L’un fece il mundo e l’altro l’ha distrutto.(Unattributed quote in Meditaciones del Quijote (1914), by José Ortega y Gasset)

-We consider transfer pricing methods based on operating profits (profit level indicator) under the comparable profits method (CPM) and “transactional” net margin method (TNMM).
+We discuss transfer pricing methods based on operating profits (“net profit indicators”) under the U.S. comparable profits method (CPM) and the OECD “transactional” net margin method (TNMM).

 Operating profits versus gross profits

-We distinguish between transfer pricing methods that use operating profits contra gross profits indicators (aka financial ratios).
+We distinguish between transfer pricing methods based on gross profits and operating profits.

-Gross profits are defined as net sales minus cost of goods sold (COGS); operating profits are gross profits minus operating expenses (XSGA).
+Gross profits are defined as net sales minus cost of goods sold (COGS), and operating profits are gross profits minus operating expenses (XSGA).

 Gross profits methods in transfer pricing include the gross margin method, expressed in terms of net sales; the gross markup method, expressed in terms of COGS; and the Berry ratio, expressed in terms of XSGA.

-These “traditional” transfer pricing methods based on gross profits are unreliable because of inconsistent allocations of book (GAAP or IFRS) accounts between COGS and XSGA schedules.
-See USA Treas.
+These “traditional” transfer pricing methods based on gross profits are unreliable because of inconsistent allocations of (GAAP or IFRS) “book” accounts between COGS and XSGA schedules.
+See U.S. Treas.
 Reg. § 1.482-5(c)(3) (Data and assumptions).

 Operating profits methods are the mode